 Ellen Ridgeway has been working to end violence against women for over 20 years.
 Ellen has served as a board member and volunteer at PEI Rape and Sexual Assault Center.
 In 1993 Ellen became Manager of Anderson House, the Provincial Shelter for abused women in PEI.
 Currently, Ellen is Program Manager forPEI Family Violence Prevention Services.
 She is developing a Program, ASPIRE, to assist and support abused women who are oppressed, marginalized, and living in poverty.
 Ellen is also the HIFIS Community Coordinator for PEI and oversees shelters’ data collection on homelessness.

 Over the years Ellen has sat on various committees to advocate for women.
-Currently she sits on the Victims Services Advisory Board, PEI Community Advisory Board to End Homelessness and the Canadian National Network to End Violence Against Women.
+Currently she sits on the Victims Services Advisory Board, PEI Community Advisory Board to End Homelessness, and the Board of Women’s Shelters Canada.

 Newfoundland and Labrador

 Dan Meades is originally from St John’s Newfoundland where he studied English and Business at Memorial University before starting his career in community development and poverty reduction.
 Dan’s work has led him throughout Canada, Europe, the United States and West Africa; all the while his focus has been on poverty reduction, housing, and homelessness.
 Dan currently serves as the Provincial coordinator of the Transition House Association of Newfoundland and Labrador.